Homeobox: Discovery

 The existence of homeobox genes was first discovered in Drosophila by isolating the gene responsible for a homeotic transformation where legs grow from the head instead of the expected antennae.
 Walter Gehring identified a gene called antennapedia that caused this homeotic phenotype.
 Analysis of antennapedia revealed that this gene contained a 180 base pair sequence that encoded a DNA binding domain, which William McGinnis termed the "homeobox".
 The existence of additional Drosophila genes containing the antennapedia homeobox sequence was independently reported by Ernst Hafen, Michael Levine, William McGinnis, and Walter Jakob Gehring of the University of Basel in Switzerland and Matthew P. Scott and Amy Weiner of Indiana University in Bloomington in 1984.
 Isolation of homologous genes by Edward de Robertis and William McGinnis revealed that numerous genes from a variety of species contained the homeobox.
 Subsequent phylogenetic studies detailing the evolutionary relationship between homeobox-containing genes showed that these genes are present in all bilaterian animals.

 Homeodomain structure

-The characteristic homeodomain protein fold consists of a 60-amino acid long domain composed of three alpha helixes.
+The characteristic homeodomain protein fold consists of a 60-amino acid long domain composed of three alpha helices.
 The following shows the consensus homeodomain (~60 amino acid chain):